jgddesigns/stateshaper/README.md

 For basic use, no plugin is required.
 Only an array of the tokens (variables or functions) is needed.
 If no particular order is needed (such as generating data to stress test a system for QA, or cooking app that suggests a random recipe) this may be all that is needed.

 For more specialized designs, a custom plugin file can be written.
-This will be used along with the MSE 'Connector' class to define specific rules for the tokens included in 'vocab' list.
+This will be used along with Stateshaper 'Connector' class to define specific rules for the tokens included in 'vocab' list.
 This can be based on developer needs and can be based on attributes, sequence or frequency the tokens are called if needed.